Randal Grichuk Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.5 K/9, which ranks 19th in the league.
+- The Diamondbacks pitching staff is 18th in the league with a collective 8.5 strikeouts per nine innings.

-- The Diamondbacks' 4.48 team ERA ranks 20th across all league pitching staffs.
+- The Diamondbacks have a 4.49 team ERA that ranks 22nd across all MLB pitching staffs.

-- Diamondbacks pitchers combine to surrender 61 total home runs at a rate of 1.2 per game (to rank 15th in the league).
+- Diamondbacks pitchers combine to rank 15th in baseball in home runs given up (62 total, 1.1 per game).

-- Nelson makes the start for the Diamondbacks, his 11th of the season.
-He is 1-2 with a 5.02 ERA and 36 strikeouts in 52 2/3 innings pitched.
+- Gallen makes the start for the Diamondbacks, his 12th of the season.
+He is 6-2 with a 2.97 ERA and 75 strikeouts in 66 2/3 innings pitched.

-- The righty's most recent time out came on Tuesday against the Philadelphia Phillies, when he went six innings, surrendering one earned run while allowing three hits.
+- The righty last pitched on Wednesday against the Philadelphia Phillies, when he threw 5 2/3 innings, allowing two earned runs while giving up five hits.

-- The 25-year-old has an ERA of 5.02, with 6.2 strikeouts per nine innings, in 10 games this season.
-Opposing hitters have a .281 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.